tprest/Fast-GSD/README.md

 Possible improvements
 =====================
-Algorithms Generic_NTRU_GSD and Integer_NTRU_GSD are voluntarily kept as simple as possible.
-Optimized_Integer_NTRU_GSD is a bit more involved.
-It is possible to algorithmically speed it up, at the price of clarity.
-If you are nevertheless interested to do it, you can join me on my email address, which can be found on my website: http://www.di.ens.fr/~prest/
+If you have any suggestion or are interested on improving, adding new functionalities or porting the code, you can join me on my email address, which can be found on my website: http://www.di.ens.fr/~prest/

 References